qoijjj/hardened-images/docs/FAQ.md

 [Distrobox](https://distrobox.it/) is a tool to manage Linux containers.
 You can run `ujust distrobox-assemble` to create a container and enter it with `distrobox enter <container name>`.
 Inside, you can use the container's package manager to install command-line tools.
 Note that distrobox does *not* sandbox the containers and should not be used to run untrusted binaries.

+Due to Distrobox's lesser convenience, Homebrew is recommended over Distrobox for general-purpose tools.

 If neither of the above options are suitable, you can layer Fedora packages with `rpm-ostree install`.
 This will significantly slow most `rpm-ostree` operations, including updates.
 Consider making a [custom Bluebuild image](https://github.com/secureblue/secureblue/#customization) instead.

 #### Another security project has a feature that's missing in secureblue, can you add it?